 How can we overcome negative beliefs and mindsets to create a positive future?

-Believing that influencing the future is possible requires three beliefs about the future: First, the future is not predetermined; Second, the future is not predictable, and Third, the future is persuadable.
+Believing that influencing the future is possible requires three beliefs about the future: First, the future is not predetermined; Second, the future is not predictable.
+And Third, the future is persuadable.
 The third belief is necessary.
 And the third belief is only valid if we believe the first two.
 If we think the future is predetermined, then it is not persuadable because it has already been determined.
 If one considers the future is predictable, it can’t be persuadable.
 I believe the future is persuadable, and I want to influence its creation.

 “Life is a journey, not a destination” is a useful metaphor to overcome negative beliefs that are understandable to have today.
 We need to have compassion for the negative feelings we have within ourselves and about other people.
 The journey metaphor helps me see my life as a process, not an outcome, a series of actions, and changes over time, not just this moment of crisis.
 I suggest that holding in our minds and hearts a broader perspective of life, while at the same time acknowledging the uncertainty of the present, will help us navigate our journeys.